Costa-Alexandre/ambient-FE/README.md

 - [x] Java SE Development Kit (JDK)
 - [x] Android Studio
 - [x] Android SDK
-- [] Watchman (MacOS/Linux only)
+- [ ] Watchman (MacOS/Linux only)

-Also, follow the instructions to set and verify that the environment variables for the Android SDK are set correctly.
+Also, follow the instructions in the link above to verify that the environment variables for the Android SDK are set correctly.

 ## Preparing the Android device

+To run the app, you will either need to have a physical device with Android OS and a compatible USB cable, or you will have to create a virtual device:

 - Physical Device:
   1. Plug it in to your computer using a USB cable
   1. Folow the instructions [here](https://reactnative.dev/docs/running-on-device)
 - Virtual Device:

   1. Open "AVD Manager" from within Android Studio
   1. If you have an existing AVD, you can skip to step 4
   1. Create a new AVD:

-     1. Select "Create Virtual Device"
+     i.
+Select "Create Virtual Device"

-     1. Pick any phone from the list and click "Next"
+     ii.
+Pick any phone from the list and click "Next"

-     1. Select R API Level 30 image and click "Next"
+     iii.
+Select R API Level 30 image and click "Next"

-     1. Click "Finish"
+     iv.
+Click "Finish"

   1. Launch the AVD by clicking the green triangle button

 ## Cloning this repository